betodealmeida/enginator/README.md

 ## A library that helps creating SQLAlchemy engines.

-Creating a single [SQLAlchemy engine](https://docs.sqlalchemy.org/en/20/core/engines.html) is easy; allowing your users to create an engine to a database from a list of dozens of database types, not as much.
-Each database type has its own way of connecting, requiring SSL, setting up credentials, etc., requiring custom logic that is not abstracted by SQLAlchemy.
-Additionally, there's no standardized way for navigating database hierarchies: switching to a different namespace* or catalog* at runtime, to execute a query on a different Postgres schema or BigQuery project.
+Creating a single [SQLAlchemy engine](https://docs.sqlalchemy.org/en/20/core/engines.html) is easy; allowing your users to create an engine from a list of dozens of database types — not as much.
+Each database type has its own way of specifying connection details, enabling SSL, setting up credentials, etc., requiring custom logic that is not abstracted by SQLAlchemy.
+Additionally, there's no standardized way for navigating database hierarchies: switching to a different namespace* or catalog* at runtime, to execute a query on a different Postgres schema or BigQuery project, is not easy.

-This library offers that abstraction, allowing developers to easily build UIs for connecting to different databases, and providing an abstraction to different database levels.
+This library offers that abstraction, allowing developers to easily build UIs for connecting to different databases, and providing a way of switching to different database levels.

-### A note on terminology
+### *A note on terminology

 Database terminology is confusing.
 A Postgres installation has multiple databases; each database has multiple schemas; each schema, multiple tables.
 Tables have schemas, but these are different from the schemas databases have.
 What BigQuery calls a "project" is a "catalog" for Trino; what MySQL calls a "database" is a "schema" for Postgres.
 And so on.